lindgr3n/heroes-of-vue/docs/tutorial/README.md

 Crazy you would say.
 No node_modules black hole :O Just bare with me :)

 Full application exist here [demo](https://heroes-of-vue.netlify.com/tutorial-parts/full-app.html).
-Want dive into the code direct?
-Here is the repo [here](https://github.com/lindgr3n/heroes-of-vue)
+Want dive into the code?
+[Here's the repo](https://github.com/lindgr3n/heroes-of-vue)

 What we will be learning: